 Elden Ring multiplayer

-As per an interview with Famitsu, Miyazaki confirms that you’ll be playing as your own custom character throughout the game (so it’s more in line with Dark Souls or Bloodborne than it is with Sekiro) and there will be multiplayer elements similar to those you’d have seen in other FromSoft titles, too.
+Expect to play as your own custom character throughout the game (so it’s more in line with Dark Souls or Bloodborne than it is with Sekiro) and there will be multiplayer elements similar to those you’d have seen in other FromSoft titles, too.

-Co-op will be possible in large open areas and boss battles, and a similar asynchronous system to that we’ve seen in past Dark Souls games will be included, too.
+Co-op is possible in large open areas and boss battles, and a similar asynchronous system to that we’ve seen in past Dark Souls games will be included, too.
 Miyazaki confirmed that “the hurdle to become a host and get help from someone is set lower than in the Dark Souls series.”

 Messages and bloodstains left by your allies will be pushed you if you connect with other players in this way.
-You will also have the option to summon up to two allies into the world with you at once.
+You also have the option to summon up to two allies into the world with you at once.
 Is the fourth space in the lobby for an invader?
 It seems likely.

 So if you’ve got a penchant for invading other players’ worlds and offing them when they’re just about to enter that boss they’ve been psyching themselves up to beat for months, that should get your sadistic little heart racing.